How to Boost your Facebook Comments and Engagement in 2021

-Ever feel like there’s no way you can build a business on Facebook because it’s already saturated?
+Ever feel like there’s no way you can build a business on Facebook because it’s already saturated in your niche?
 Maybe you feel like it’s the same people, all the time without anyone new?
-Perhaps you feel like the algorithm hates you and engagement is just awful for you and isn’t going to get better.
+Perhaps you feel like the algorithm hates you and engagement is just awful and it isn’t going to get better.
 Be it video views, Facebook comments or shares — you are just doomed.

 Well guess what?

 In 2020, Facebook grew by another 11%.
 Read that again.

 Imagine a company the size of Facebook continuing to grow year after year by double digits … and you’re worried about it being saturated — think again.

 Currently, based on educated estimates, there are 1.86 Billion monthly active users on the platform.
 And, the average user is spending an hour+ a day on the platform — everyday.
 In addition to that, the estimate is there are 4 billion posts that are published daily.

 No surprise why I focus so much on content, right?